Four common mistakes that cause Traders to Lose Money

 Often, when a trader loses a trade, the first thought that crosses his mind is to open an opposite trade.
 In this, if they had a buy trade on crude, they are forced to open a sell trade with the aim of recovering the losses.
 What happens next is that they lose all the money because they did no analysis on the trade.

 This is when traders put targets on their trading.
 They can place a target of returning 10% every week.
 The implications of this is that they will always chase the 10% and if they don’t make it, turn to unconventional ways.

-A few years ago when I was starting to trade, I listened to a Bloomberg analyst who recommended buying crude oil.
-I rushed to my system and bought crude oil, only to lose a lot of money.
+A few years ago when We was starting to trade, We listened to a Bloomberg analyst who recommended buying crude oil.
+We rushed to our system and bought crude oil, only to lose a lot of money.
 While it is always good to listen to the analyst, you should always ensure that you do your analysis first.

 As a trader, you have likely been in a position where your trade is going very well.
 It has done better than you had expected.
 Then, instead of shutting down the trade, you double down.
 You wait for it to make more gains.

 Another alternative is where you open a trade, make a profit, shut it down, and then without any analysis open the same trade.
 Often, if you do this, chances are that you will lose all the money.